jeremytammik/tbc/a/1954_batch_snip_selfsign.md

 Many thanks to Eatrevitpoopcad for sharing this!

+####<a name="3c"></a> Remove the Code Signing Certificate

+Matthew Taylor adds:

+If you want to completely remove the code signing certificate, you can follow these steps:

+- From a cmd prompt, run MMC, the Microsoft Management Console.
+  You may also type MMC after bringing up the Windows ‘Start’ menu.
+- File &gt; Add/Remove Snap-in... &gt; Certificates &gt; Add &gt; My user account &gt; Okay.
+- Navigate to Certificates - Current User &gt; Trusted Publishers &gt; Certificates.
+- You should now see a list of signatures.
+- Proceed with extreme caution.
+- To delete a certificate, just right-click &gt; Delete.
+- To close the console: File &gt; Close &gt; No.

+Thank you, Matt!

 ####<a name="4"></a> Revit API Code Snippet Repository

 Maycon Freitas, architect, Dynamo, Revit API Developer and Forge enthusiast at [Blossom Consult](https://www.blossomconsult.com),